MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [OnGeolocationFeatureInUse](#ongeolocationfeatureinuse)(LPCWSTR pszContextUrl, SITE_PERMISSION_FEATURE_MODE featureMode)

 #### Parameters
-* `pszContextUrl` The url of the page accessing geolocation data.
+* `pszContextUrl` The URL of the page accessing geolocation data.

 * `featureMode` Indicates whether the access was blocked or allowed.